ahmedalatawi/react-event-scheduler/README.md

 - JSON web token
 - MongoDB with mongoose

+### This project implements Apollo advanced caching mechanisms for better performance (posting or fetching data from the serve is only performed when needed)

+---

 Note that `graphql` schemas are generated using [GraphQL Code Generator](https://www.graphql-code-generator.com/docs/getting-started).
 This means that if you make any changes to the schema (server/graphql/schema/index.ts), make sure that the `.graphql` files in the frontend are also updated accordingly.
 Next, run `yarn codegen` to re-generate the gueries and mutations on the frontend (Note: before you do this, make sure the server is up and running by either running `yarn start` or `yarn start:server`)

-[GraphQL Playground](https://www.electronjs.org/apps/graphql-playground) is a powerful GraphQL IDE enabling better (local) development workflows.
+[GraphQL Playground](https://github.com/graphql/graphql-playground) is a powerful GraphQL IDE enabling better (local) development workflows.
 It helps test your schemas locally.
 See image below:

 ![](./images/graphql_playground.PNG)